microsoft/vscode-dev-containers/README.md

   and select either the **Remote-Containers: Create Container Configuration File...** or **Remote-Containers: Reopen Folder in Container** commands.
   3. Follow the directions and pick a development container definition when the list appears.

-- Or manually copy the contents of one of the `containers` sub-folders into your project.
-Typically you can just copy the `.devcontainer` folder into your project and ignore everything else.
-See the `README` for details.
+- Or manually copy the contents of one of folders in the `containers` directory into your project.
+Typically you can just copy the `.devcontainer` folder ignore everything else.
+See the definition's `README` for details.

 ## Trying a definition